tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_05.md

 {{> DiffBox tutorialName="meteor-angular2-socially" step="5.11"}}

-As you can we used `:partyId` inside of the path string.
+As you can see, we used `:partyId` inside of the path string.
 This way we define parameters.
 For example, `localhost:3000/party/12` will point to the PartyDetailsComponent with `12` as the value of the `partyId` parameter.

 We still have to add a link that redirects to party details.